mutinex/mmm-eval/docs/getting-started/quick-start.md

 1. **BenjaMMMin installed** - See [Installation](installation.md) if you haven't installed it yet
 2. **Your MMM data** - A CSV or Parquet file with your marketing mix model data
-3. **A supported framework** - Currently Meridian and PyMC-Marketing are supported
+3. **A supported framework** - Currently, Meridian and PyMC-Marketing are supported

 ## Basic Usage